maxistephan/axact/README.md

 # axact

-A resource monitor in your browser, so you can view the state of a VM or some other remote host.
-Built with Rust & Preact
+This is a fork of axact, a resource monitor in your browser.

 ![example-screenrec.gif](./assets/example-screenrec.gif)